mern-research/carter/README.md

 # napier
-Napier is an extensive and comprehensive high performance mathematics library written in C++ it includes operations and functions for a plethora of different mathematical disciplines in different area such as engineering, physics, computer graphics, visualisation, data science, machine learning, financial mathematics and more.
+Napier is an extensive and comprehensive high performance mathematics library written in C++ it includes operations and functions for a plethora of different mathematical disciplines in different areas such as engineering, physics, computer graphics, visualisation, data science, machine learning, financial mathematics and more.

 Napier aims to minimise resource usage such a memory and resource usage